Erzinrost/Yandex-Wordstat/README.md

 ## Usage

-- Open the app in your browser (usually at http://localhost:8501).
+- Open terminal on your computer and enter the above commands.
 - Upload an Excel file with keywords in the MSK and SPB sheets.
 - Enter your Yandex login credentials.
 - Select whether the app is running locally or on the cloud.